davidmreed/nonskating.club/content/guides/head-nso.md

 - Anything they need to know to access the venue (parking, gates, check-in points).
 - What food and drink will be available.

 Your own communication style and your familiarity with the crew will shape what you send out.
-It's important to remember, though, that communicating explicitly and proactively can help you include newer and visiting officials.
+It's important to remember, though, that communicating explicitly and proactively can help you include newer and visiting officials, who might not know how things are usually set up.

 The [JRDA Officiating Procedures](https://www.juniorrollerderby.org/officiating-procedures) include detailed analyses of staffing scenarios for when you do not have enough officials.